 You, as the owner/user, should inspect the furnace monthly during the heating season for presence of soot on vent.
-Operating the furnace under this condition could lead to serious property damage, personal injury or loss of life.
+Operating the furnace under this condition could lead to serious insufficient operation.
 If soot is observed on the vent, immediately shut the furnace down and contact a qualified service agency.